 Summing it up, I think that word clouds can work.
 But please don’t use them to make randomly colored word frequency charts.
 Just use word bubbles instead (circle sizes are easier to compare, and you can use position to encode another value).
 Jim Vallandingham wrote a nice tutorial that helps you getting started.

 Do you think I made a huge mistake by using word clouds?
 Have a different idea for this dataset that might have worked?
-Let me know in the comments!
+Let me know!